Skip to main content

 23 mentions Positive Neutral Negative

-The gameplay is widely criticized for being slow, repetitive, and uninspired, with many reviewers noting the sluggish movement and poor animations.
-While it incorporates rhythm mechanics, the execution feels tedious and disrupts the flow, leading to a frustrating experience.
+The gameplay has been widely criticized for being slow, repetitive, and uninspired, with many players describing it as a tedious experience dominated by monster and ability spam.
+While it incorporates rhythm mechanics, the execution feels clunky and disrupts the flow, leading to frustration rather than enjoyment.
 Overall, the game lacks depth and replayability, leaving players questioning its value despite some unique elements.

 • “If you like rhythm games and if you like fairly simple gameplay, you might like this.”